tapslash/tapslash-ud-external-service/README.md

 - **Submit**

-# add the service to your app
+## Add the Service to Your App on Tapslash

 - Navigate to your App under the dropdown menu.